Does your thumb ache when gripping objects or scrolling on your phone?

 Where Is The Opponens Pollicis Muscle?

-What Does the Opponens Pollicis Muscle Do?
+What Does The Opponens Pollicis Do?

 The primary job of the opponens pollicis is thumb opposition, which is moving your thumb across your palm to touch your fingers.